Solar Panels and Roof

 Your roof isn't just protecting your home, but forms the foundation of your entire solar investment.
 However, many Arizona homeowners don't realize this critical connection until it's too late.
 Solar panels and roof health are inseparable partners in your energy journey.
 Therefore, checking roof compatibility must happen before you commit to solar.

 When solar panels sit on your roof without proper support, issues can escalate quickly.
-Loose mounts, roof penetrations, wiring problems, and bird nesting under panels in Arizona can all lead to roof damage, energy loss, and costly repairs if left unaddressed.
+Loose mounts, roof penetrations, wiring problems, and bird nesting under panels can all lead to roof damage, energy loss, and costly repairs if left unaddressed.

 At Sunny Energy Rx, we step in where installers disappear, leaving solar orphans in Arizona.
 We specialize in solar panel repair, roof-safe maintenance, inspections, and bird-proofing, thus ensuring your Arizona solar system and roof work together.